SkyDocs/personalised-voice-assistant/README.md

 Alexa listens to all and functions to their voice, but lacks the personalised results.<br>

-But this overcamed that issue.<br>
+But this overcamed that issue.
-	-> Functions on every ones voice.<br>
+ -  Functions on every ones voice.
-	-> Gives pesonalised results when triggred to.
+ -  Gives pesonalised results when triggred to.

 ## Usage